NorthOC/damp2ph/README.md

 ## File structure

+* `generator.py` - This is the engine
+* `config/defaults.json` - set default templates for each group of pages.
-* `pages.json` - This file contains metadata about each page that will be generated
+* `config/pages.json` - This is a page group file and contains metadata for each page.
-* `generator.py` - This is where the magic happens
 * `templates/` - Html templates.
-Important ones are `base.html`, `body.html` and `head.html`
+Important ones are `base.html`, `body.html` and `head.html`.
+All other ones are optional.
+* `templates/partials` - This is where the partials are stored.
-* `pages/` - This is the dir I chose for storing generated html examples (you can set your own)
+* `pages/` - This is the dir I chose for storing generated html examples (you can set your own in a page group json file)
-* `content/` - This is the dir I chose for storing md content files (you can set your own)
+* `content/` - This is the dir I chose for storing md content files (you can set your own in a page group json file)

 ## Examples

-In the `index.html` you will find this README generated as an example.
-Other examples are included in `pages/` directory.
+Examples are included in `pages/` directory.

 ## Understanding how it works

 Each page is stored in `pages.json` with data in the form of key:value pairs.

 To generate a page you need only three key value pairs: a base template aka. `base.html`, the body template aka. `body.html` and the head template `head.html` which can be found in the `/templates/` directory.
-In version 2, these templates are now set by default, so specification of templates is only required when you want to use a non default one.
+In version 3, these templates are not set by default.
+You need to set them in `config/defaults.json` for each page group.

 ## Predefined key value pairs